Intent: How we aim to grow scientists

 Impact: Evaluating the curriculum and pedagogy by assessing learning in science

 Teachers should plan regular opportunities for pupils to check how well they are learning what they have been taught (for example through no/low-stakes quizzing, vocabulary checks, concept cartoons, multiple choice hinge questions).
+A retrevial quiz will take place at the start of each lesson.
 This develops metacognitive awareness and self-regulation strategies in pupils and informs the teacher in planning next steps in learning, making adjustments as needed.
 Teachers should create a cold and hot task for each unit to look for progression through a unit.

 The National Curriculum calls for opportunities for pupils to: Communicate ideas to a range of audiences in a variety of ways.
 Each topic taught must lead towards an outcome in which pupils are asked to create an individual response to an open question.
 This could involve project work over several sessions, writing an explanation, creating a poster, small group discussion with an adult assessor, creating a presentation, etc. The variety in pupils’ responses, the correct use of scientific language, explanation of concepts and application of knowledge will assist teachers in assessing the depth at which each pupil has learned the material they have been taught.